 The destruction is inevitable, but Lot is spared only on account of Abraham's intercession on his behalf.
 When the angels arrive to administer the destruction they cannot destroy the city until Lot is removed, because, just as Abraham declared to God Himself

-When they arrive at Lot's house which is in the city by the way..recall when Lot (picture of the flesh) had camped right up next to Sodom without actually going in is now "in" the city.
-Yep that's how that works.
+They arrive at Lot's house, which is in the city, recall when Lot (picture of the flesh) had camped right up next to Sodom without actually going in is now "in" the city.
+That's how that works.
 If you park up next to sin you will more than likely end up in it and just like Lot discovered it ends in a lot of trouble.

 Lot convinces the guests to stay with him rather than in the public square as he is concerned with the wickedness they may encounter otherwise.
 They initially refuse but Lot urges them strongly and they agree.
 Look at what Lot prepared for them